Knucklesx/Knucklesx/README.md

 ### Hey, you all 👋
 --------------------------------------

-I'm <strong>Gustavo Facchinetti</strong>, I'm a former lawyer who always loved to code.
-In 2021, during the pandemic, I decided stop practicing law and start to study markdown and programer languages.
+I'm <strong>Gustavo Facchinetti</strong>, I'm a former attorney, who decided, during the pandemic, to stop practicing law and start to study to become a software developer.
 Since then, I became a tryber student and start the computer sciente college.

+I believe the Trybe's course will teach the basics of front and back-end, and will help me to create some links with others professional.
+In addtion, the college will provide knowledge in some others languages, and give a better bases to a more further understand of software development.

 <!--
 **Knucklesx/Knucklesx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.